Water Quality and Environmental Systems

 We're at the forefront of research on denitrifying bioreactors (or, woodchip bioreactors) to take nitrogen out of tile drainage water.
 We collaborate with international researchers to demonstrate the amount of nitrogen removed by a bioreactor depends on environmental factors like temperature as well as good bioreactor design.
 Exciting questions remain: How can we make bioreactors remove more nitrate from drainage?
 Make them cheaper?
 Smaller?

 Faculty working in environmental systems aim to find new ways for producers to increase crop production while reducing environmental impacts.
-Our research focuses on understanding how changes in soil health brought about by agronomic practices relate to ecosystem services of carbon and nutrient cycling, crop production, and mitigation of greenhouse gas emissions.
+For example, our research focuses on understanding how changes in soil health brought about by agronomic practices relate to ecosystem services of carbon and nutrient cycling, crop production, and mitigation of greenhouse gas emissions.